 Known as “Canada's Festival City”, Edmonton is truly a fantastic place to live!
 However, in the middle of winter we often lose our enthusiasm for the city and are either stuck inside or bundled up.

 With that in mind, we’ve compiled a list of 15 winter activities that cost less than $5 that everyone will love.

 #1.
 Skate at the Victoria Park IceWay

 We highly suggest checking out the Victoria Park IceWay in Edmonton!
-This 400m, figure-eight skating trail runs adjacent to the Victoria Park Oval and became an instant hit with local Edmontonians since it arrived last year.
-Access to the trail is free, after all it isn’t that hard to make ice in Edmonton...
+This 400-metre figure-eight skating trail runs adjacent to the Victoria Park Oval and became an instant hit with local Edmontonians since it arrived last year.
+Access to the trail is free, since after all, it isn’t that hard to make ice in Edmonton . . .

 Silver Skate Festival is a 10-day, family-oriented festival running February 8-18, 2019 in Edmonton's scenic river valley.
 Each year, the festival transforms Hawrelak Park into a winter wonderland with fun for the entire family.
 Here, you'll discover breathtaking snow sculpture, winter sports, and horse-drawn sleighs carrying families through the park.
 Sit in a Cree Winter Camp and cook bannock over an open fire, take in live music and theatrical performances with your friends and loved ones, and let your kids have fun in the Kids Zone!

 If the weather is wicked or you just need an excuse to go shopping, why not take the kids to the West Edmonton Mall?
 Although your kids won’t be able to necessarily run around, they will be able to walk off some energy in a warm, indoor environment.

 A cool tip is that on Saturdays, the Microsoft Store in WEM offer free drop in STEM activities for any little tech lovers in your family!